Being prepared for emergencies reduces stress when it actually happens. This FREE Seven Page Family Emergency Binder will help you when a crisis hits!

 Maybe you are in a high risk hurricane area – you may want to add different items to your list like a saw, generator, extension cords, crow bar or clean buckets for storing extra water.

 I included medications, spare battery charger and walkie talkies to mine.
 Think this through with your family to determine what else will be needed.
+I bet they come up with some great ideas too!

 Family Emergency Plan